plotly/plotly.github.io/_posts/plotly2/2016-08-18-how-to-make-a-3d-surface-plot.md

    sub-steps:
     - copy: "After adding your own data, go to GRAPH on the left-hand side, then 'Create'.
 Choose '3D Surface' under 'Chart type'."
       img: "![Choose chart main](../static/images/3d-surface-plot-with-excel/chart-type.png)"
-    - copy: "Click on GRAPH on the left-hand side to add your values to your graph.
-After selecting ‘3D Surface', you should then fill out the Z, X, and Y dropdowns to create the plot."
+    - copy: "After selecting ‘3D Surface', you should then fill out the Z, X, and Y dropdowns to create the plot."
       img: "![Values dropdown](../static/images/3d-surface-plot-with-excel/trace-dropdown.png)"
     - copy: "This will create a raw 3D surface plot as seen below."
       img: "![Raw plot](../static/images/3d-surface-plot-with-excel/raw-plot.png)"

  - title: Style a Chart
    sub-steps:
-    - copy: "You can choose your color, text position, or typeface.
-Click on STYLE on the left-hand side to play around with the style of your plot."
+    - copy: "You can choose your colorscale, text position, or typeface.
+Click on STYLE on the left-hand side to play around with the style of your plot.
-    - copy: "To change the color of the points, click on ‘Traces’ under the same STYLE tab, and choose the color you want.
-Additionally, this section allows you to change the diameter of the points and also the symbol.
 Note that certain colors and typeface are only available with a PRO subscription.
 Click [here](https://plot.ly/products/cloud/) to upgrade!"
       img: "![Colour main](../static/images/3d-surface-plot-with-excel/colour-panel.png)"
     - copy: "To add a title to your graph, you can type it directly on the title by double-clicking it.
-The same can be done for the legend."
+The same can be done for the colorbar."
       img: "![Type directly title](../static/images/3d-surface-plot-with-excel/title-type.png)"
     - copy: "Another option is to visit the 'Layout' section under STYLE, click on 'Text' and enter your title in the box, as shown below."
       img: "![Type in layout panel](../static/images/3d-surface-plot-with-excel/title-panel.png)"
     - copy: "For adding axes labels, the 'Text' box is found in the 'Axes' section under STYLE.
 Note that you have to click on each X, Y, and Z text box to add its own label.
-We'll leave the labels blank on our plot."
+We'll leave the labels as default on our plot."
       img: "![Type directly axis](../static/images/3d-surface-plot-with-excel/axes-title.png)"
     - copy: "Our plot is now done!
 We've styled it a bit, and to learn how to make your plots extra fancy, check out [this](http://help.plot.ly/style-your-plots/) styling tutorial."
       img: "![Type directly axis](../static/images/3d-surface-plot-with-excel/final-plot.png)"